Phantom Quest Corp.: CDs

 The opening theme, "That's Yūgen Kaisha" (THAT'S 幽幻怪社), and the closing theme, "Mahiru no Tokai" (真昼の都会), are sung by Rica Matsumoto, the Japanese voice actress for the protagonist Ayaka.
 English versions of the themes, titled "Blue Devil Blues" and "Dancin' with a Demon" respectively, are sung by an uncredited vocalist.
 A 12-song CD soundtrack for the OVA series was released in Japan by Pioneer LDC on August 25, 1994; it contains the themes, some background music, and a few drama tracks.
 A separate 11-track album, "Best of Phantom Quest Corp.", was released on March 25, 1997 in North America; it contains both English and Japanese vocal songs and some instrumental tracks.

 Light novel and manga

 A Phantom Quest Corp. light novel written by screenwriter Watanabe Mami and illustrated by artists Hitoshi Ueda and Asako Nishida was published in the Fujimi Shobo magazine Fantasia Battle Royal in September 1995.
-A single-issue English manga of Phantom Quest Corp. was released by Pioneer in North America in March 1997.
+A single-issue English comic of Phantom Quest Corp. was released by Pioneer in North America in March 1997.
 It was written by Jose Calderon and illustrated by Dave Cooper.
 The plot involves Ayaka and her associates travelling to New York City for the "International Paranormal Investigator Convention", where they take on new case involving a jaded salaryman who has stumbled upon an ancient codex and becomes a powerful sorcerer.